 For the language selected by the user in the onboarding flyer, the respective language policy file has been uploaded.

-- Users click on the link in the onboarding flyer.
+- Click on the link in the onboarding flyer.
 Choose a language (Chinese in this example) for further interaction.
-All the further screens translate and display in the selected language.
+All the further process is translated and is displayed in the selected language.

-- For the selected language if there isn't a policy file uploaded, then, the default set policy file will be displayed to the user.
+Note: If there isn't a policy file that is uploaded for the selected language then, the default set policy file will be displayed to the user.